Warm wine room

 What should I do first if my wine cellar is not cooling?

-Keep the door closed, note the current temperature, look for water, noise, weak airflow, or error codes, and call for service if the room is continuing to warm.
+Keep the door shut, note the temperature, and look for water, noise, or error codes.
+If it keeps warming, call.

 Is a warm wine cellar an emergency?

 It can be.
-If the temperature is rising quickly, the system is off, or the collection is at risk, treat it as urgent and call instead of waiting.
+If it is rising fast, the system is off, or the collection is at risk, call now.

 Can a wine cooling system be repaired instead of replaced?